What to look for when buying a high chair

 A typical type of injury related with high chairs happens when your little one attempts to stand up in, climb into, or get out of their high chair, resulting in a fall.
 Other injuries can arise from pinching or crushing of little fingers, toes, or limbs by moving parts or gaps, as well as choking on small, detachable parts.

-When shopping, look for a high chair that complies with the certified New Zealand safety standards, AS/NZS ISO 8124-3.2012 and check the chair has these safety features:
+When shopping, look for a high chair that complies with the certified New Zealand safety standards, AS4684, which gives you peace of mind it’s been designed in line with our high national standards, and check that the chair has these safety features:

 A size-adjustable, five-point safety harness that clicks together easily and can only be opened by ‘adult-strength’.
 Ideally, the harness should be non-removable, or at least require a tool to remove it for washing (such as undoing a screw), so that you or your child are unlikely to take it off and lose it, or forget to reattach it.